Battle of Brentford (1642): Aftermath

 Having won the battle the Royalist forces sacked the town.
 This action encouraged those Londoners who feared for their property to side with the Parliamentarians.
 On 13 November the main Parliamentary army under the command of Earl of Essex, heavily reinforced with the London Trained Bands and other London citizenry, assemble as an army of about 24,000 on Chelsea Field and advanced to Turnham Green in the vicinity of the main body of the Royalist army.

 At a standoff known as the Battle of Turnham Green, the senior Parliamentarian officers not trusting the training of their forces in a battle of manoeuvre chose not to attack, and the King decided not to press his advance on London by giving battle against a greater force.
 He decided, as it was near the end of the campaigning season, to retreat to Oxford where his army could be billeted over the winter.

 Lilburne was the first prominent Roundhead captured in the war, the Royalists intended to try him for high treason but when Parliament threatened to execute Royalist prisoners in reprisal, Lilburne was exchanged for a Royalist officer (the Declaration of Lex Talionis).

-Historians Roberts and Tincey cite Parliamentary propaganda pieces which include accusations of atrocities.
+Historians Keith Roberts and John Tincey cite Parliamentary propaganda pieces which include accusations of atrocities.
 One included accusations that the cavaliers used roundhead prisoners of war (captured at Keynote), as human shields — "their cloths [clothes] were shot full of holes but all of them survived unharmed".
 They also note that in another publication of about the same period that Cavalier camp followers were accused of murdering wounded Roundhead soldiers.
 They argue that "The wide circulation of exaggerated accounts of these events helps to explain the growing antipathy of Parliamentarian soldiers to their Royalist opponents and helps to explain the mutilation of Royalist camp followers after the Battle of Naseby".